-13 Books To Read To Grow as a Disciple of Christ
+13 Books to Read to Grow in My Faith and as a Disciple of Christ

-If you are going to grow as a disciple of Christ, you’ll want to pursue wisdom.
-One of the greatest ways to pursue wisdom is by reading great books.
+If you are going to grow in your Christian faith and develop as a disciple of Christ, you’ll want to obtain wisdom.
+One of the best ways to pursue wisdom is by reading great books.

 - Spectacular Sins